 And now he has that option right here in Salt Lake City.
 Gamma West Cancer Services is the first facility in Utah to use hyperthermia treatment.

-Hayes explained that there is clinical data which shows a benefit when you add hyperthermia to an already prescribed radiation treatment, especially in recurrent cancers.
+Hayes explained that there is clinical data that shows a benefit when you add hyperthermia to an already prescribed radiation treatment, especially in recurrent cancers.

 So, when Faber’s cancer came back, Dr. Hayes added hyperthermia to Faber’s treatment plan.